HugoKlepsch/plex-pms/README.md

 The `create-systemd-service.sh` script will generate a set of systemd units, one of which mounts the samba share.
 For me, I want to mount it to `/home/user/plex2/plex_data_mnt`, so it creates a `home-user-plex2-plex_data_mnt.mount` unit.
 This is then installed into `/etc/systemd/system/`.

+## Torrent client (qBittorrent)

+* qBittorrent is the torrent client.
+* It is run as `transmission:plexapp`.
+* It is run using the `arrs` systemd service in the arrs compose file `arrs-compose/docker-compose-arrs.yml`.
+* Set a WebUI password on first use.
+The temporary password is printed in the logs on first startup.
+* You must configure a proxy.
+My seedbox provider has a HTTP proxy service, which I configure in the qBittorrent webUI.
+* WebUI is available on port 3489.

 # Progress